viksit/HyperBEAM/docs/site/docs/index.md

 2. **Compute Unit (CU)**: A NodeJS implementation that executes WebAssembly modules and handles computational tasks.

 Together, these components form a complete execution environment for AO processes.

+### Messages

+HyperBEAM describes every piece of data as a message, which can be interpreted as a binary term or as a collection of named functions (a Map of functions).
+Every message may specify a device which is interpreted by the AO-Core compatible system to operate upon the message's contents.

+Executing a named function within a message, providing a map of arguments, results in another message.
+In this way, messages in AO-Core always beget further messages, giving rise to a vast computational space leveraging function application and composition at its core.

+### Devices

+HyperBEAM supports numerous devices, each enabling different services to be offered by the node.
+Each HyperBEAM node comes with preloaded devices, including:

+- **~meta@1.0**: Used to configure the node's hardware, supported devices, and other settings
+- **~relay@1.0**: Used to relay messages between nodes and the wider HTTP network
+- **~wasm64@1.0**: Used to execute WebAssembly code
+- **~process@1.0**: Enables creation of persistent, shared executions accessible by multiple users
+- **~snp@1.0**: Used for trusted execution environment (TEE) operations

+Node operators can add or remove devices as necessary based on their requirements.

 ## Key Features